MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/messaging-webpubsubservice-readme.md

 ms.author: yuchaoyan
 ms.date: 02/15/2022
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: python
-ms.service: webpubsub
+ms.service: azure-web-pubsub
 ---

 # Azure Web PubSub service client library for Python - version 1.0.1

 [Azure Web PubSub Service](https://aka.ms/awps/doc) is an Azure-managed service that helps developers easily build web applications with real-time features and publish-subscribe pattern.
 Any scenario that requires real-time publish-subscribe messaging between server and clients or among clients can use Azure Web PubSub service.
 Traditional real-time features that often require polling from server or submitting HTTP requests can also use Azure Web PubSub service.